Search

 This Month:

-E-content (some of it) is changing locations this year!
-See how H-B’s e-books and audio-books for many titles will move into the SORA app which is on the list of APS Library Databases.
+E-content (some of it) is continuing to change locations this year!
+See how H-B’s newest e-books and audio-books will appear in the SORA app which is on the list of APS Library Databases.

 Skills Focus:

-Our Research Guides linked under “Research” support specific research projects assigned at HBW.
+Our Research Guides linked here support specific research projects assigned at HBW.
 Use them to develop skills targeted for Middle Schoolers and High Schoolers.
 Explore the menu there to find the databases recommended for art, fashion, history, science and more!

 Report to Maggie your research topic/question to get additional support and recommended resources.
 Meet with Maggie afterward for support.
 Using your APS Google login… High Schoolers use this form for Science Fair and Science Expo projects, NHD, PSP, Capstone, Sociology and projects of all kinds.